-We reviewed Fixed Pay levels for our Senior Executives against market benchmarks to ensure that these were fair and competitive, taking into account the size and scope of key roles.
+We reviewed Fixed Pav levels for our Senior Executives against market benchmarks to ensure that these were fair and competitive, taking into account the size and scope of key roles.
 We found that our Fixed Pay is broadly in line with the market median for comparable roles.
-There will be no increases in Fixed Pay for Senior Executives in FY13.
+There will be no increases in Fixed Pav for Senior Executives in FY13.

-Short-Term Incentive ("STI")
+SHORT-TERM INCENTIVE ("STI")

 We reviewed how we set the overall STI pool and how we communicate the Board's assessment of Stockland's performance in this Report.
 As a result, we have revised Stockland's Balanced Scorecard and now included the Board's assessment of Stockland's performance in this review.
 This assessment informs our decision on the size of the annual STI pool.
-We also established a cap for the annual STI pool of 5% of Stockland's Underlying Profit.
-In FY12, our STI pool is 3.1% of Underlying Profit, a substantial reduction from the FY11 pool size.
+We also established a cap for the annual STI pool of 5 per cent of Stockland's Underlying Profit.
+In FY12, our STI pool is 3.1 per cent of Underlying Profit, a substantial reduction from the FY11 pool size.

-We decided that the current maximum STI opportunity for our Senior Executives was too generous and therefore we have reduced the maximum STI opportunity for Senior Executives from 200% of Target STI to 125% of Target STI.
+We decided that the current maximum STI opportunity for our Senior Executives was too generous and therefore we have reduced the maximum STI opportunity for Senior Executives from 200 per cent of Target STI to 125 per cent of Target STI.

-STI Deferral
+STI DEFERRAL

-To better align "at risk" pay with the creation of value for securityholders as reflected in our security price, we decided that a portion of each year's STI should be awarded in the form of Stockland securities rather than entirely in cash.
+To better align "at risk" pay with the creation of value for securityholders as reflected in our security price, we decided that a portion of each vear's STI should be awarded in the form of Stockland securities rather than entirely in cash.
 Accordingly, at least one-third of any STI for Senior Executives and other Executives will be awarded in the form of Stockland securities with deferred vesting.
 For Senior Executives, one hundred per cent of any STI above Target level will awarded as Stockland securities with deferred vesting as well.

-Half of awarded STI securities will vest twelve months after award and the remaining 50% will vest twenty-four months after award provided the Executive's employment continues to the applicable vesting date.
+Half of awarded STI securities will vest twelve months after award and the remaining 50 per cent will vest twenty-four months after award provided the Executive's employment continues to the applicable vesting date.

-Long-Term Incentive ("LTI") Hurdles
+LONG-TERM INCENTIVE ("LTI") HURDLES